leif-mw/my-way-or-the-slime-way/README.md

-# Slime-Mold-Simulation
+# My Way or the Slime Way
-Simulating the spread of slime mold using cellular automata
+A neat simulation modelling the behavior of Physarum slime molds.